Apostrophes show possession and contractions. Don’t use them in descriptive phrases or to make nouns and shortened forms plural.

 - It’s a busy day at the office.

 If you can divide ‘it’s’ into ‘it is’ or ‘it has’, then you need to use an apostrophe.
-‘Its’ is a possessive pronoun and doesn’t have an apostrophe.
+‘Its’ is a determiner and doesn’t have an apostrophe.

 - It’s time to give the committee its terms of reference.